 Karen Scarfone's Publications and Blog

-Here are links to my online publications and blog posts!
+Welcome!
+This site has links to my online publications and blog posts.
 Sign up to get a weekly email update when I release a new pub or blog post.
+And if you love what I do and want to support it, feel free to buy me a coffee!

 Mapping Relationships Between Documentary Standards, Regulations, Frameworks, and Guidelines: Developing Cybersecurity and Privacy Concept Mappings